+Links and Examples Below is an example of a Hope IsPoem created by staff in a public school leadership gathering.

+Hope is

-- understanding that there is a bigger picture.
+• understanding that there is a bigger picture.

-- a bright future.
+• a bright future.

-- thinking with a positive mindset.
+• thinking with a positive mindset.

-- · possibility.
+• possibility.

-- something to look forward to.
+something to look forward to.

-- feeling like tomorrow is another day, and there's something good coming.
+• feeling like tomorrow is another day, and there's something good coming.

-- never giving up, seeing the best.
+• never giving up, seeing the best.

-- moving forward.
+• moving forward.

-- waking up another day.
+• waking up another day.

-- seeing something come true.
+seeing something come true.

-- love.
+• love.

-- · sometimes hard to find.
+sometimes hard to find.

-- good things are/will come!
+good things are/will come!

-- a verb.
+• a verb.

-- anticipation.
+• anticipation.

-This activity is adapted from Edey, W, R L King, D J Larsen and R Stege.
+n Edey, W, R L King, D J Larsen and R Stege.
 2016.
-"The 'Being Hopeful in the Face of Chronic Pain' Program: A Counselling Program for People Experiencing Chronic Pain."
-The Journal for Specialists in Group Work 41, no 2: 161-187.
+"The 'Being Hopeful in the Face of Chronic Pain gram for People Experiencing Chronic Pain."
+The Journal for Specialists in Group Work 41, no 2: